insomniagung/insomniagung/README.md

 ### Hi everyone!
 I'm Agung 👋

-I'm currently a student majoring in Information Technology at Darma Persada University, East Jakarta.
-I'd like to learn any programming language, But I'm focused to web development.
+I'm currently a student in **Information Technology** at *Darma Persada University*, East Jakarta, Indonesia. **I'd like to learn any programming language**, But now I'm focus to web development.

 ### Github Statistic